NixOS/nix.dev/source/tutorials/module-system/module-system.md

 The addition of this line turns the expression in `default.nix` into a function which takes *at least* one argument, called `lib`, and may accept other arguments (expressed by the ellipsis `...`).

+On NixOS, `lib` argument is passed automatically.
-Matching on the `lib` argument will make `nixpkgs` library functions available within the function body.
+This will make Nixpkgs library functions available within the function body.

 :::{note}
 The ellipsis `...` is necessary because arbitrary arguments can be passed to modules.